 For each player, the total sum of WPPR scores received for the tournaments count toward the German Championship Series.

 The entry fee for each event is determined by the organizers.
 The entry fee for the IFPA GCS Final is 20 Euro per participant.
-Any profits made from the event will be donated to the organization “Ärzte ohne Grenzen” (https://www.aerzte-ohne-grenzen.de/).
+A possibly remaining entry fee will be donated to the organization “Ärzte ohne Grenzen” (https://www.aerzte-ohne-grenzen.de/).

 2.4.
 Finals Format

-The 4 best players of each group will progress to the next round.
-If two or more players have the same points (wins), a playoff will follow (one player game on one pinball machine, highest score(s) win(s)).
-The playoff machine will be chosen by the tournament director.
+The 8 best players will progress to the next round.
+If two or more players have the same points, a playoff will follow (one player game on one pinball machine, highest score(s) win(s)).

 Second round will be played as single elimination in best-of-3 mode.
-The pairings are: 1st group 1 vs 4th group 2; 2nd group 1 vs 3rdgroup 2; 3rd group 1 vs 2nd group 2 and 4th group 1 vs 1st group 2.
+The pairings are: 1 vs. 8; 2 vs. 7; 3 vs. 6 and 4 vs. 5.
 The higher ranked player chooses the first and (if necessary) third machine and has to start the match.
 The other player chooses the second table and has to start the game.

 The winners of the semifinal will progress to the final round.
 The losers play a single game on one machine for places 5 to 8.

-The final round will be played with 4 players on 3 pinball machines (Papa Style).
+The final round will be played with 4 players on 3 pinball machines.
 Points as follows:

 Winner: 4 points